-That year Henry also met a young woman named Barbara Lewis.
+That year Henry also met a young woman named Barbara Lucas.
 On a lark, she had decided to attend a Tars game one night early in the season, and watched Aaron single, double, and homer.
-By October 6, Aaron, not yet twenty, and Lewis were married and within a year welcomed their first child, a daughter they named Gaile.
+By October 6, Aaron, not yet twenty, and Lucas were married and within a year welcomed their first child, a daughter they named Gaile.

 Aaron spent part of the offseason playing winter ball in Puerto Rico, learning to play the outfield and working with coach Mickey Owen on his batting stance.
 The following spring, on March 13, 1954, Milwaukee’s left fielder Bobby Thomson broke an ankle during a spring training game, and on March 14 Henry Aaron made his starting lineup debut as the new left fielder.
 He homered.
 Following that performance, the Braves offered Aaron a major league contract.